connexcs/docs/docs/setup/settings/dns.md

 what config you have set on AnyEdge.

 ## Perfect Redundancy - High Availability
 There are many ways to achieve redundancy and mittigate any single-point-of-failure (SPOF).
-We our recipe is as follows.
+Here is the ConnexCS recommended setup for HA:

 1. Have more than 1 server on ConnexCS in different datacentres inside a cluster.
 2. Use ConnexCS AnyEdge system.